Effexor vs Pristiq

 Why a clinician might choose one over the other

-Because the two are so closely related, the choice often comes down to specifics.
+Because the two are so closely related, the choice often comes down to specifics rather than a clear winner.

 The bottom line

 Venlafaxine and desvenlafaxine are chemically about as close as two antidepressants can be, since one becomes the other in the body.
-Venlafaxine offers broader anxiety approvals and dose flexibility, and desvenlafaxine offers simplicity and fewer interactions.
+Venlafaxine offers broader anxiety approvals and dose flexibility.
+Desvenlafaxine offers simpler dosing and fewer drug-metabolism interactions.
+Neither is clearly better for everyone, and the practical differences are narrow.
 The choice is individualized and is made with a prescriber.

 Sources